Stock losses mount as investors eye earnings, inflation

 “Investors are starting to get more realistic about the way the world is going to look going forward,” he said.

-Wall Street brushed off a report from the Labor Department that showed the number of Americans applying for unemployment benefits rose to the highest level in three months as the fast-spreading omicron variant continued to disrupt the job market.
+The Labor Department gave Wall Street a disappointing update on the labor market with its weekly unemployment report.
+The number of Americans applying for unemployment benefits rose to the highest level in three months as the fast-spreading omicron variant continued to disrupt the job market.

 The job market has had a rocky recovery from the virus pandemic.
 The unemployment rate fell last month to a pandemic low 3.9%.

-Employment data was also closely watched by investors trying to gauge how it would effect the Federal Reserve's decision to ease up on support for the markets and economy.
+Employment data was also closely watched by investors trying to gauge how it might affect the Federal Reserve’s decision to reverse its support for the economy by raising interest rates.
 The central bank made it clear early in the pandemic that it was basing much of its support on how quickly employment recovers.

-The Fed is now expected to raise interest rates earlier and more often in order to fight rising inflation that threatens to derail a further economic recovery.
-Supply chain problems and higher raw materials costs have prompted businesses to raise prices on finished goods and economists are concerned that consumers will eventually grow tired of paying higher prices and cut their spending.
+The Fed is now expected to raise rates earlier and more often than it had previously signaled in order to fight rising inflation that threatens to derail a further economic recovery.
+Supply chain problems and higher raw materials costs have prompted businesses to raise prices on finished goods and economists are concerned that consumers will eventually refuse to pay higher prices and cut their spending.

 “These are all the things that are justifying some of the sloppiness we’re starting the year with,” Hackett said.